dry-python/returns/docs/pages/container.rst

   # => Traceback (most recent call last): UnwrapFailedError

-Be careful, since this method will raise an exception when you try to ``failure`` a successful monad.
+Be careful, since this method will raise an exception when you try to ``failure`` a successful container.

 Immutability
 ------------

 We like to think of ``returns`` as immutable structures.
-You cannot mutate the inner state of the created monad, because we redefine ``__setattr__`` and ``__delattr__`` magic methods.
+You cannot mutate the inner state of the created container, because we redefine ``__setattr__`` and ``__delattr__`` magic methods.

-You cannot also set new attributes to monad instances, since we are using ``__slots__`` for better performance and strictness.
+You cannot also set new attributes to container instances, since we are using ``__slots__`` for better performance and strictness.

 Well, nothing is **really** immutable in python, but you were warned.